NoNameStudent04/nonamestudent04/README.md

 ### 👋 | NoNameStudent04's GitHub.
 Hello guys.

-I'm living on Gwangju, Republic of Korea.
+I'm living on Republic of Korea.

 my favorite is IT Device and Development.